-The NRC believes that its policy to make most non-sensitive documents public through ADAMS, unless there is a specific reason not to do so, helps stakeholders and the public by reducing the need to submit Freedom of Information Act requests.
-Fewer requests also translate into lower costs for FOIA request processing.
+Through its policy to make most non-sensitive documents public via ADAMS, the NRC helps stakeholders and the public by reducing the need to submit requests under the Freedom of Information Act (FOIA).
+This reduction in FOIA requests also reduces the agency's costs for FOIA request processing.

 Although the NRC's FOIA program has, historically, compared favorably with other agencies, on December 27, 2006, the NRC began implementing a FOIA improvement plan, as required by Executive Order 13392, "Improving Agency Disclosure of Information."
-The improvement plan assessed the state of the NRC's FOIA program and identified improvements to reduce the backlog of FOIA requests, reduce request times, develop on-line FOIA training to help NRC staff process requests more effectively, leverage the use of information technology, improve expedited processing, and update FOIA publications and the NRC FOIA Web page.
-All actions identified in the improvement plan have been completed.
-As required by the Executive Order, the NRC Chairman appointed Deputy Executive Director for Corporate Management, Darren Ash, as the NRC's Chief FOIA Officer.
+Through this plan, the NRC assessed its FOIA program and identified improvements to expedite processing and reduce response times and the backlog of requests.
+The NRC also developed online training and employed information technology to help agency staff process requests more effectively.
+In addition, the agency enhanced and updated its FOIA and Privacy Act Requests Web page and related publications.

-As a result of the FOIA improvement activities, NRC's backlogged cases have decreased from 13 in 2006 to just 5 at the end of FY 2009.
-Response times have also been reduced.
-The oldest request on hand at the end of FY 2009 was 89 days old compared to 115 at the end of FY 2008.
+Since that time, the NRC has completed all actions identified in the FOIA improvement plan.
+As a result, the agency's backlogged cases have decreased from 13 in 2006 to 5 at the end of FY 2009.
+Response times have also been reduced, and the oldest request on hand at the end of FY 2009 was 89 days old compared to 115 at the end of FY 2008.
 In FY 2009, the agency met its internal goal of responding to 75-percent of simple FOIA requests within 20 days.
 The NRC posts links to frequently requested records, an index to closed requests, and its annual FOIA reports (the latter in open format) on the FOIA page of its public Web site.